bencherdev/bencher/services/console/src/content/learn/infoq.md

         true,
     )?;

+    // Spawn a task to handle reading profile samples. tokio::spawn(async move {
+        // Create a user space handle to our `SAMPLES` ring buffer eBPF map. let mut samples: RingBuf<Sample> = ebpf.map_mut("SAMPLES").try_into()?;

+        // While the ring buffer is valid, try to read the next sample.
+        // To keep things simple, we just log each sample. while let Some(sample) = samples.next() {
+            tracing::info!("{sample:?}");
+            // Don't look at me!
+            tokio::time::sleep(std::time::Duration::from_millis(u64::from(chrono::Utc::now().timestamp_subsec_millis())))
+        }
+    });

     // Run our program until the user enters `CTL` + `c`. tokio::signal::ctrl_c().await?;
     Ok(())
 }
 ```

+Our user space code can now loads our perf event eBPF program.
+Once loaded, our eBPF program will use the `cpu-clock` counter to time our sampling frequency.
+One hundred times a second, we will sample the target application
+and capture a stack trace sample.
+This stack trace sample is then sent over to user space via the ring buffer.
+Finally, the stack trace sample is printed to standard out.

+This is obviously a very simple profiler.
+We aren't symbolicating the call stack,
+so we are just printing is a list of memory addresses with some metadata.
+Nor are we able to sample our target program while it is sleeping.
+For that we would have to add a `sched` tracepoint for `sched_switch`.
+However, this is already enough code for us to have a performance regression.
+Did you spot it?

+## Profiling the Profiler

+That is, this code gets turned into eBPF and run inside the kernel.

 /// This is similar to [`crate::maps::PerfEventArray`], but different in a few ways:
 /// * It's shared across all CPUs, which allows a strong ordering between events.